deckhouse/lib-helm/README.md

 ### Deckhouse

-For updating `lib-helm` in the Deckhouse repo use [next](https://github.com/deckhouse/deckhouse/blob/main/helm_lib/README.md) instruction.
+Use the following [instruction](https://github.com/deckhouse/deckhouse/blob/main/helm_lib/README.md) to update `lib-helm` in the Deckhouse repo.

 ### Third-party repositories